MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extensions.md

 This topic describes those extensions and the tasks that you can perform by using them.

 > [!NOTE]
 > The features described in this topic require that your app is packaged (has package identity at runtime).
-That includes packaged apps (see [Create a new project for a packaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#packaged-create-a-new-project-for-a-packaged-c-or-c-winui-3-desktop-app)) and packaged apps with external location (see [Grant package identity to an unpackaged app](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps)).
+That includes packaged apps (see [Create a new project for a packaged WinUI 3 desktop app](/windows/apps/winui/winui3/create-your-first-winui3-app#packaged-create-a-new-project-for-a-packaged-c-or-c-winui-3-desktop-app)) and packaged apps with external location (see [Grant package identity by packaging with external location](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps)).
 Also see [Features that require package identity](/windows/apps/desktop/modernize/modernize-packaged-apps).

 ## Transition users to your app